-The UK and Ireland some of the best boat and shore angling in the world, with a vast array of species available throughout the year, including Cod from the boat, beaches and rocks in the winter, along with Coalfish, Whiting, and Haddock.
+Scotland has some of the best boat and shore angling in the world, with a vast array of species available throughout the year, including Cod from the Boat, Beaches and Rocks in the winter, along with Coalfish, Whiting, and Haddock.

-In the West you can target the hard fighting Spur dogfish with a good chance of landing a double figure specimen, with perhaps a bonus fish such as the Thornback ray.
+In the Western sea lochs you can target the hard fighting Spur dogfish with a good chance of landing a double figure specimen, with perhaps a bonus fish such as the Thornback ray.

 Spring sees the first of the Flounder and Bass entering the river estuaries, with Pollack & Lesser-Spotted Dogfish from most of the rock marks around the South West of Scotland.

 As the summer approaches Ballan Wrasse can be caught from the rough ground areas very often from the rock ledges under your feet.
 Bigger Pollack can be caught along with the beautifully marked Mackerel, which appear in large shoals and can be caught close to the shore particularly in deeper water marks such as piers and rocky headlands.

-Boats on the North and East Coasts will be looking for the Cod, Ling, Pollack and Coalfish that frequent these waters.
+Boats on the North and East Coast will be looking for the Cod, Ling, Pollack and Coalfish that frequent these waters.

 There are many methods employed when Sea angling, from spinning or float fishing with light tackle, to heavy beachcasting or boat fishing.